CT2B145/notproject/README.md

 ### python3 app.py

-In the directory of website/webpage/src, you can run:
+In the directory of website/webpage/src, you can run to run and see the website:

 ### `yarn start`